madlib-lang/madlib-website/pages/GETTING_STARTED.md

 madlib run src/Main.mad
 ```

+You can see additional commands and information by running `madlib --help` or viewing the [Command Line Interface](/docs/cli) page.

-## Play
+## Development

 ### Syntax

-You can avail yourself of more details on the [Language Features](/docs/language-features') page, but here is a quick example of some Madlib syntax you could drop in your new project's `src/Main.mad` file:
+You can learn much more specific syntax on the [Language Features](/docs/language-features') page, but here is a quick example of some Madlib syntax you could drop in your new project's `src/Main.mad` file:

 ```madlib
 import IO from "IO"